 So, how does practice help?
 Firstly, it makes you adept at using your software’s deepest features like a pro.
 If you encounter a problem, you will know how to fix it immediately.
 Also, remember to put into practice everything you learn, and do so as soon as possible.

-Having a portfolio is a common practice among animators and a must do for anyone in the animation industry.
+Having a portfolio is a common practice among animators for hire and a must do for anyone in the animation industry.
 A portfolio is a representation of your work and it does all the talking for you.
 The better your portfolio, the more recognition you will get.

 So, start from an early stage and don’t worry if it’s not exactly impressive initially, almost everyone starts this way.
 In fact when people see the progress you’ve made it becomes a great USP.